innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 ![image](https://user-images.githubusercontent.com/14280777/52080727-7b7a1100-2566-11e9-8223-37004f620aa7.png)

-TL;DR: Computing F1 measure on NER task may imply fixing illegal label transitions.
+**TL;DR**: Computing F1 measure on NER task may imply fixing illegal label transitions.
 There are many ad-hoc ways to do this "fixing".
 Results can vary widely.
 Do not do ad-hoc, and use Viterbi decoding on logits.

 ## Entity encoding schemes